ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 ### Sensitivity index discovery

-In our previous report we demonstrated the ability to automatically conduct sensitivity analysis on the inputs to the source code of an extract models function network.
+In our previous report we demonstrated the ability to automatically conduct sensitivity analysis on the inputs to an extracted function network.
 The method we presented involved three steps to fully conduct a sensitivity analysis of a given function *f*:

-1. Take *N* samples from the input space of *f* using Saltelli sampling
+1. Take *N* samples from the input space of *f* using [Saltelli sampling](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis)
 2. Evaluate each of the *N* samples on *f* to form the set *E*
-3. Perform Sobol analysis on *E*
+3. Perform [Sobol](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis) analysis on *E*
 4. Recover the $$S_1$$, $$S_2$$, and $$S_T$$ sensitivity indices

 This method has been successful in retrieving all the information we needed in order to determine which inputs account for the most uncertainty in model output.
-Since our last report we began experimenting to see how the runtime of sensitivity analysis is affected by varying the sample size *N* or the size of the input space of function *f*.
+Since our last report the team has begun investigating how the runtime of sensitivity analysis is affected by varying the sample size *N* or the size of the input space of function *f*.
 Below we show graphs that depict runtime as a function of the two previously mentioned variables.
 For each of these graphs the red